 - The threshold amount is $75 (rather than $25); and

 - The minimum payment percentage is 2.5% (rather than 2%)

 Should you repay more than the minimum repayment?

-If you can, it’s best to repay as much of the amount owing as possible as this will minimise the amount of interest you’re charged and help you clear the balance sooner.
+If you can, it’s best to repay as much of the amount owing as possible.
+This will minimise the amount of interest you’re charged, and help you clear the balance sooner.

-However, if you have had a cash advance during the statement period you are likely to still be charged interest on the cash withdrawn in addition to the cash advance fee.
+Note that if you've made a cash advance transaction during the statement period, you're likely to still be charged interest on the cash withdrawn, in addition to the cash advance fee.
 Cash advances are blocked on certain types of credit cards.

 How to add to your repayments

 If you’re finding it difficult to pay more than your minimum repayment each month, one of the first actions you can take is to reduce your spending on your credit card.

-A budget can help you assess whether there are any areas of your life where you feel you are overspending and could reduce your spending.
+A budget can help you assess whether there are any areas of your life where you feel you're overspending and could reduce your spending.

-As part of your budget, try and set aside an amount to repay your credit card balance each month and a date by which you would like to have repaid the balance completely.
+As part of your budget, try to set aside an amount to repay your credit card balance each month, and a date by which you'd like to make sure you've repaid the balance completely.